How to prevent crib climbing

 Don’t get rid of that sleep sack too soon!

 Many parents only use sleep sacks when their children are babies.
 Once their baby becomes a toddler, it may feel like they’ve aged out of it.
 But that’s not true!
 Sleep sacks are very helpful for toddlers for many reasons, one of the main ones being that they can prevent your child from climbing out of their crib.
-With their feet zipped into a sleep sack, it can simply be too difficult to physically swing their leg over the railing of the crib, preventing them from being able to get out.
+With their feet zipped into a sleep sack, it can simply be too difficult to physically swing their leg over the railing of the crib.

 Furthermore, sleep sacks still provide all of the same benefits for toddlers as they do for babies, and then some!
 Even if you have a kiddo over 2 that’s ready to start using a blanket and pillow in their crib, I still recommend a sleep sack until they are moved into an open bed at 3 years or older.
 Toddlers are active sleepers, so often they will just get tangled up in a blanket, nor do they really have the ability or where with all just yet to pull it up over them correctly every time.
 A sleep sack can keep them warm, cozy, and comfortable all night long.